 How Do The Numbers Work Out?

 While it may seem like an obvious answer at first glance, it is a good idea to crunch the numbers to ensure that it will be enough for the entire duration of your retirement.

 We do that by first determining how long $4 million can last you.
 Based on a recent survey, Americans spend an average of $66,000 per year on retirement expenses, which include housing, food, transportation, clothing, health care, etc.

 If you were to spend $66,000 per year during your retirement and you already have $4 million saved up, your current retirement savings can last you for 60 years.

 So by these numbers, $4 million is more than enough to retire at the age of 60 as from there, you’ve saved enough to live for another 60 years, at an average level of spending.
 In fact, you can even retire earlier than 60 with your current savings.

 Although this computation is reassuring, these values can also change depending on your lifestyle.
-For example, if you want to travel the world during your retirement, you’re looking at more costs that can potentially deplete your savings if you don’t manage them properly.
+For example, if you want to travel the world during your retirement, you’re looking at higher costs that can potentially deplete your retirement savings if you don’t manage them properly.

 Here lies the importance of proper retirement planning. $4 million may be more than enough to cover the essentials of your day-to-day life during retirement.